Floydlang/floyd/design_notes/Motherboard/Clocks and channels.md

+# REFERENCES
-CSP
+- CSP
-Erlang
+- Erlang
-Go routies and channels
+- Go routies and channels
-Clojure Core.Async?
+- Clojure Core.Async

-???
-Allow allocate "channel" live or static.
-???
-Go func + channels REPLACES Erlang processes.
+# IDEA

-???
-Split concept of go routine and channel into several more specific concepts.
+- Split concept of go routine and channel into several more specific concepts.

-???
-Can pure function create a socket?
-Token socket is OK.
-Or create socket with clock at top level?!
-This allows simple asynchronous programming: blocking-style-only.
-Make chips with common patterns: fan-in etc.

-???
-Channels: pure code can communicate with sockets using channels.
+- Idea: Channels: pure code can communicate with sockets using channels.
 When waiting for a reply, the pure code's coroutine is paused and returned to motherboard level.
 Motherboard resumes coroutine when socket responds.
 This hides time from the pure code - sockets appear to be instantantoues + no inversion of control. ???
 Still breaks rule about referenctial transparency. ### Use rules for REST-com that requires REST-commands to be referential transparent = it's enough we only hide time. ??? more?

-Make chip and dynamically instantiate chips with internal processes, channels and vthreads
-- low-priority, long running background thread

-???
-Use golang for motherboards.
+- Use golang for motherboards.
 Visual editor/debugger.
 Use FloydScript for logic.
 Use vec/map/seq/struct for data.

+# OPEN

+???
+Go func + channels REPLACES Erlang processes.
+???
+Make chip and dynamically instantiate chips with internal processes, channels and vthreads ??? low-priority, long running background thread

 # INSIGHTS

 - Synchronization points between systems (state or concurrent) always breaks composition.
 Move to top level of product.
 ONE super-mediator per complete server-spanning solution.

-- Ex: communicate with a read-only server using REST.
-No side effects, just time.
+- A system requires a master controller that may use and control sub-processes.

+- A system can be statically layed out on a top-level.
+Some processes may be dynamically created / deleted -- this is shown using 1-2-3-many.

+- Initialization often instances and connects parts together.
+In Floyd this is done using declaration / visual design outside of runtime.

+- Sometimes we introduce concurreny to allow parallellism: multithreading a game engine is taking a non-concurrent design and making it concurrent to improve throughput.
+This is different to using concurrency to model real-world concurrency like UI vs background cloud com vs realtime audio processing.
+Maybe have different concepts for this?

+# DIFERENT APPROACHES TO CONCURRENCY

 A) Use futures and promises, completions.
 B) Block clock thread, hide time from program.
 This makes run_clock() a continuation!!!
 C) clock
 D) Clock result will contain list of pending operations, as completions.
 Now client decides what to do with them.
 This means do_clock() only makes one tick.

+# EXAMPLE

 	defclock mytype1_t myclock1(mytype1_t prev, read_transformer<mytype2_t> transform_a, write_transformer<mytype2_t> transform_b){
 		... init stuff.